CAMBI-tech/BciPy/README.md

 This a list of the major modules and their functionality.
 Each module will contain its own README, demo and test scripts.
 Please check them out for more information!

-- `acquistion`: acquires data, gives back desired time series, saves at end of session.
+- `acquisition`: acquires data, gives back desired time series, saves to file at end of session.
-- `display`: handles display of stimuli on screen, passing back stimuli timing.
+- `display`: handles display of stimuli on screen and passes back stimuli timing.
-- `signal_model`: trains and classifies eeg responses based on eeg and triggers.
+- `signal`: eeg signal models, filters, processing and viewers.
-- `gui`: end-user interface into system.
-See BCInterface.py and RSVPKeyboard.py.
+- `gui`: end-user interface into registered bci tasks and parameter editing.
+See BCInterface.py and mode/RSVPKeyboard.py.
-- `helpers`: input/output functions needed for system, as well as helpful intilization functions.
-- `utils`: utility functions needed for operation and installation.
+- `helpers`: helpful functions needed for interactions between modules, basic I/O, and data visualization.
-- `language_model`: gives prob of letters during typing.
+- `language_model`: gives probalities of next letters during typing.
-- `parameters`: json file for parameters.
+- `parameters`: location of json parameters.
-- `static`: images, misc manuals, and readable texts for gui.
+- `static`: image and sound stimuli, misc manuals, and readable texts for gui.
+- `tasks`: bcipy implemented user tasks.
+Main collection of bci modules for use during various experimentation.
+Ex.
+RSVPCalibration.
+- `feedback`: feedback mechanisms for sound and visual stimuli.
 - `bci_main`: executor of experiments.
+Main entry point into the application

 ## Demo and Tests
 -----------------